gjbex/training-material/Debugging/MemoryIssues/README.md

 1. `dangling_pointer.c`: simple example of using a dangling pionter, caught easily by valgrind.
 Application termintates with segmentation fault.
+1. `null_pointer.c`: simple example of a non-checked, failed `malloc`, caught easily by valgrind.
+Application termintates with segmentation fault.
 1. `Makefile`: make file to build using GCC.